Unity Plugin (UP) & API

 Converters and Traders use only 1 Step to both get the input and execute the command.

 Converters transform one or more Resources into another.

 Converters are designed to model things like factories that turn raw materials into finished products.
 In League of Legends, for example, you would use a Converter to forge a Hextech Key out of 3 Hextech key fragments.

-🔧 In the example diagram below, the Converter will automatically pull 3 Resources every time step from the Key Fragments Pool, and forge them into a Key.
+🔧 Hit Play in the example diagram below.
+The Converter will automatically pull 3 Resources every time step from the Key Fragments Pool, and forge them into a Key.
 When there won’t be enough Key Fragments (3) to forge a Key, the Converter will continue to pull Resources (emphasised by the blinking Resource Connection), but it will only succeed when the Pool will once more contain at least 3 Key Fragments.

 The rates at which Converters consumes one type of Resource and produces another are given by the Formulas on its input and, respectively, output Resource Connections.
 In the example above, the Converter drains 3 Key Fragments and produces 1 Key.